-Figure 115.
+Figure 114.
 KY-58 Panel

 - 1. Power Switch.
-Move this switch to the ON position to enable voice encryption of the selected radio. - Mode Dial.
+Move this switch to the ON position to enable voice encryption of the selected radio. - 2.
+Mode Dial.
 This dial controls the main operating mode of the KY-58 but will generally be left in the Operation (OP) setting.
 OP allows transmission and reception of encrypted communications.
 The LD (Load) position allows loading of cipher keys manually using a transfer device.
 The RV (Receive Variable) position allows loading of cipher keys remotely via radio. - 3.
 Radio Select Dial.
-This is a three-position dial that determines which radios have their data encrypted. - 4.
-C/RAD 1 encrypts UHF communications - 5.
-PLAIN removes encryption from all radios (Plain Voice) - 6.
-C/RAD 2 encrypts VHF communications - 7.
+This is a three-position dial that determines which radios have their data encrypted. - C/RAD 1 encrypts UHF communications - PLAIN removes encryption from all radios (Plain Voice) - C/RAD 2 encrypts VHF communications - 4.
 Encryption Code Preset.
 Six encryption codes are preset to the six selections on this dial.
-For you to transmit and receive encrypted data with another entity, both you and the sender/receiver must be set to the same code preset. - 8.
+In order for you to transmit and receive encrypted data with another entity, both you and the sender/receiver must be set to the same code preset. - 5.
 Delay Switch.
 No function

-9. Zeroize Switch.
+6. Zeroize Switch.
 When the switch guard is raised and the switch enabled, the six secure voice crypto-variables are erased.
 Note that if you do this, you will not be capable of conducting secure communications.

-Emergency Brake System
+Emergency Hand Brake

-Figure 116.
-Emergency Brake System
+Figure 115.
+Emergency Hand Brake